Beliavsky/Fortran-code-on-GitHub/README.md

 [DMFTwDFT](https://github.com/DMFTwDFT-project/DMFTwDFT): calculates electronic, vibrational and elastic properties in strongly correlated materials (SCM) using beyond-DFT methods such as DFT+U, DFT+Hybrids and DFT+DMFT (Dynamical Mean Field Theory) with a variety of different DFT codes

 [Düsseldorf Advanced Material Simulation Kit (DAMASK)](https://github.com/eisenforschung/DAMASK): flexible and hierarchically structured model of material point behavior for the solution of elastoplastic boundary value problems along with damage and thermal physics, from eisenforschung.
-Its main purpose is the simulation of crystal plasticity within a finite-strain continuum mechanical framework.
+An associated paper is [DAMASK – The Düsseldorf Advanced Material Simulation Kit for modeling multi-physics crystal plasticity, thermal, and damage phenomena from the single crystal up to the component scale](https://www.sciencedirect.com/science/article/pii/S0927025618302714), by F. Roters et al., Computational Materials Science (2019).

 [EXCEED-DM](https://github.com/tanner-trickle/EXCEED-DM): EXtended Calculation of Electronic Excitations for Direct detection of Dark Matter, by tanner-trickle